syedpeer/cloud-run-button/README.md

 Google uses the Heroku buildpacks (`heroku/buildpacks`) to build an image which is pretty heavy at 770MB.
 The Cloud Foundry buildpacks (`cloudfoundry/cnb:bionic`) build an image that much smaller at 170MB.
+Adding a custom [Dockerfile](https://github.com/sanderhahn/cloud-run-button-dockerfile/blob/master/Dockerfile) gives you full control so you can build a minimized image at 45MB.

 You can emulate the build process that Google performs locally by installing [pack](https://github.com/buildpack/pack):